kvikshaug/reminder/README.md

 The server runs on a constantly running machine, and is managed from the GUI client.

 ## Warning
 1. As of this writing, I haven't actually written anything.
-So the following is the PLANS I have for the application.
+So the above is the PLANS I have for the application.
 2. The application is written in Scala, which I don't have much experience with.
 So expect both bugs and bad design.
 (I expect it will be a good learning experience for me, though).
 3. This is another of those "reinventing the wheel"-apps I like to write because I'm not satisified with the existing solutions out there. *If* I get a smartphone with google calendar synchronization, I will probably use that instead.